HpcDataLab/AdaptingToaShiftingPlanet/README.md

 Zenodo record: https://doi.org/10.5281/zenodo.20631938
 ```

-The source code, metadata, validation notes, and reproducible KUENM/MaxEnt scripts are maintained in the GitHub repository:
+The source code, metadata, validation notes, and reproducible KUENM/MaxEnt scripts are maintained in this GitHub repository:

 ```text
 Repository: https://github.com/HpcDataLab/AdaptingToaShiftingPlanet
 ```

-A copy-paste-ready Zenodo description is available in `docs/zenodo_description_for_upload.txt`, and a Markdown version is available in `docs/zenodo_data_description.md`.

 ## Citation

 If you use this repository or dataset, cite the associated paper and the archived Zenodo dataset DOI.

 Olivares-Pinto, U., Santiago Lopes, J. C., Ruiz-Aguilar, C., Oki, Y., & Fernandes, G. W. (2025). *Adapting to a shifting planet: The future of Drosera species amidst global challenges and conservation imperatives*.
 Anthropocene, 49, 100466. https://doi.org/10.1016/j.ancene.2025.100466

-## Data update notes

-This version was regenerated from `species(2).zip`.
-The update adds the previously missing `20_viridis` species folder and retains the paper-aligned standardized structure for all **39** *Drosera* species.
-Canonical filenames were standardized while preserving non-canonical extra CSVs under `additional_csv/`.

-Canonical clean occurrence selection follows this priority when multiple candidates exist: `final` > `newN` > `new` > `_joint`.
-See `docs/renaming_log.csv` and `data/species_metadata.csv` for exact mappings and row counts.